Luminous Red Nova AT 2019zhd, a new merger in M 31: Photometric data

 \subsection{Pre-outburst phase}

-Although the object was discovered about two months before the $r$-band light-curve maximum (see Sect. \ref{photometry_LRN}), we collected data from the major public surveys to track the pre-outburst evolution of the object.
-Photometric data come from ZTF\footnote{The data have been obtained through the Lasair \citep{smi19} and ALeRCE brokers \citep{for20}.} \citep{bel19,gra19}, the PanSTARRS (PS) survey \citep{cha16,mag16}, and the ATLAS survey \citep{ton18,smi20}.
+Although the object was discovered about two months before the $r$-band light-curve maximum (see Sect. \ref{photometry_LRN}), we collected data from the major public surveys to track its pre-outburst evolution.
+Photometric data come from ZTF\footnote{The data have been obtained through the Lasair \citep{smi19} and the ALeRCE brokers \citep{for20}.} \citep{bel19,gra19}, the Panoramic Survey telescope and Rapid Response System \citep[Pan-STARRS, hereafter PS;][]{cha16,mag16}, and the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{ton18,smi20}.
 While the ZTF photometry was obtained with nearly standard Sloan-$g$ and $r$ filters, PS provided data in the $i$ band (which is close to Sloan-$i$) and the wide ($w$) filter (nearly covering the $g+r$ band).
-ATLAS provided magnitudes in the $cyan$ (approximately $g+r$) and $orange$ (hereafter $o$, which is nearly $r+i$) filters.
-While the few $cyan$-ATLAS magnitudes have been converted to Sloan-$g$ magnitudes following the prescriptions of \citet{ton18}, the PS-$w$ and the ATLAS-$o$ magnitudes have been left in their original photometric systems.
+ATLAS provided magnitudes in the cyan (hereafter $c$, which is approximately $g+r$) and orange (hereafter $o$, nearly $r+i$) filters.
+While the few ATLAS-$c$ magnitudes have been converted to Sloan-$g$ magnitudes following the prescriptions of \citet{ton18}, the PS-$w$ and the ATLAS-$o$ magnitudes have been left in their original photometric systems.

 The earliest detections (from $\sim$ 150 to 100 days before maximum) are provided by the PS survey.
 From Fig. \ref{fig2}, we note that a very faint source (at $i=22.25\pm0.40$ mag) was first observed at the location of AT~2019zhd on MJD = 58745.59, hence 146 d before the peak of the outburst (see Sect. \ref{photometry_LRN}).
 Then, the source experienced a moderate magnitude rise of $1.6\pm0.3$ mag (100~d)$^{-1}$ in the $g$ band and $2.6\pm0.2$ mag (100~d)$^{-1}$ in the $r$ band (these slopes have been obtained approximating ATLAS-$o$ and PS-$w$ magnitudes to Sloan-$r$).
-Finally, a much more evident brightening started on MJD $\sim$ 58887, and the evolution of this outburst will be detailed in Sect. \ref{photometry_LRN}.
+Finally, a much more evident brightening started on MJD $\sim$ 58887; the evolution of this outburst will be detailed in Sect. \ref{photometry_LRN}.